TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/datasheet/06000_ethfw_datasheet.md

 *Layer-2 switching active* time must take into account the *link time* corresponding to the PHY configuration being used.

+**Note:** Boot time measurements are not done for J742S2 due to EVM limitation.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Intercore Performance Numbers {#ethfw_performance_numbers}